JoGui2014/ProjetoFinalPA/README.md

 It is designed to manage XML tags, attributes, and hierarchical structures.
 The API consists of several key classes, including `Tag`, `Attributes`, `Document`, and `Translator`.
 These classes allow for the creation, modification, and pretty-printing of XML documents.
+Tags should not be empty or contain spaces and there are checks to ensure the sanctity of the tags' names.

 ## Tutorials